Anno 1701: Development

+Soundtrack

+After using music samples in the two predecessors, Anno 1701 is the first to use specially composed orchestral music.
+Tilman Sillescu from Dynamedion was responsible for the game's soundtrack and produced it in 5.1 surround with the Brandenburg State Orchestra in Frankfurt (Oder) under the direction of Bernd Ruf.

 Reception

 Anno 1701 received "generally favorable reviews" according to the aggregate review site Metacritic.

 Sales

 As Anno 1602 and Anno 1503 had been commercial hits, together totaling 4.5 million units sold worldwide, pre-release sales estimates for Anno 1701 were high.
 Retailers purchased 450,000 units in Germany in preparation for the game's launch; worldwide pre-orders from stores reached roughly 1 million copies.
 According to Der Spiegel, the game and its predecessors were aimed at mainstream casual players who "buy a game once a year and spend weeks with it", a goal reflected in the new title's pre-release television advertising.
 Publisher Sunflowers Interactive noted a high percentage of female players among the Anno series' fanbase, and they were a target demographic for Anno 1701.

 Upon release, Anno 1701 broke sales records to become the fastest-selling German computer game ever, with more than 200,000 units sold in German-speaking countries during its debut two weeks.
 In response, Sunflowers forecast 500,000 sales by the end of 2006.
 It ultimately finished the year with sales of 320,000 copies in the German market alone, for revenues of €12.7 million.
 This placed it second for 2006, behind World of Warcraft at 345,000 units.